-So many unanswered questions… until now!
-I went researching into the proper disposal of bamboo toothbrushes and learnt the ins and outs of how to correctly compost/dispose of these eco-friendly toothbrushes.
-I’ve had a collection of these toothbrushes over the past two years, as well as collected my friends and family’s brushes to dispose of them in the right way (some of them were just going to throw them away – which wouldn’t be terrible – just not the best way).
+I went delving into the depths of the internet and discovered the ins and outs of how to correctly compost/dispose of these eco-friendly toothbrushes.
+I’ve developed a little collection of bamboo brushes over these past two years – some of which includes my friends and family’s brushes – to finally dispose of them in the right way.
+My friends were just going to throw them away but I wanted to recycle them properly.

-So, when switching up your old bamboo toothbrush for a new one, here’s how to dispose of the old one properly:
+So, when switching up your old bamboo toothbrush for a new one, here’s how to dispose of the old one properly.

-Step 1: Upcycle your toothbrush!
+Step 1: Upcycle Your Toothbrush

 - Make garden markers.
 I saw this idea on a YouTube video and thought it was such a great idea!
 No more trying to discern between the tomato and capsicum plant out in the garden, just write the name of each plant on an old bamboo toothbrush and push it into the soil as a handy little reminder and sign post for each plant!

-Step 2: Remove the bristles from the brush
+Step 2: Remove the Bristles from the Brush

 - Pull them out with pliers (my preferred method)